 Minutes drive from the village of peach blossoms is the equally stunning and mindbogglingly equally unknown Senbonzakura park.
-If you are coming from the east you actually pass it just as you cross over the Ogawa – Higashichichibu border.
+If you are coming from the east you actually pass it just as you cross over the Ogawa – Higashichichibu border, by Washi no Sato (where you can make your own washi paper).
 Senbonzakura means a thousand cherry blossoms, but there are close to 2000 cherry blossoms on the side of Mt Torayama.

 The Saitama Prefectural Department of Industy and labor, Tourism Division, shared a good summary post of the area in Spring on Facebook in 2017: